Ankit-Aggarwal1616/Data-Analysis-Portfolio/README.md

 Skills and Technologies: SQL (joins, common table expressions, subqueries, window functions), MySQL.

-Outcomes: The analysis offers valuable insights into employee dynamics and organizational trends, aiding in decision-making processes related to performance improvement, talent management, and recruitment strategies.
+Results: The analysis offers valuable insights into employee dynamics and organizational trends, aiding in decision-making processes related to performance improvement, talent management, and recruitment strategies.
 These insights may inform HR policies and practices aimed at enhancing employee satisfaction, productivity, and retention.

 ### Other Tableau Visualizations